KNGayashan/Restable_inc_demo_repository/README.md

 # Restable_inc_demo_repository

-What is Code Repo?
+1.What is Code Repo?
     Code Repo is shortened from of Code Repository, it is a storage for code and software development assets

-Why we need Code Repo?
+2.Why we need Code Repo?
     store and manage code
     collaborate with others
     track changes
     share code publicly and privately

-Prominent code management tools in the industry
+3.Prominent code management tools in the industry

     distributed version control systems
         Git, Mercurial, Bazaar